The latest numbers on COVID-19 in Canada for Wednesday, Feb. 3, 2021

 There have been zero tests completed.

-There were eight new reported deaths Tuesday.
-Over the past seven days there have been a total of 50 new reported deaths.
-The seven-day rolling average of new reported deaths is seven.
-The seven-day rolling average of the death rate is 0.14 per 100,000 people.
-The overall death rate is 23.66 per 100,000 people.
+There were 16 new reported deaths Wednesday.
+Over the past seven days there have been a total of 62 new reported deaths.
+The seven-day rolling average of new reported deaths is nine.
+The seven-day rolling average of the death rate is 0.17 per 100,000 people.
+The overall death rate is 23.97 per 100,000 people.

 There have been zero tests completed.